IretiGO/Number-Guessing-Game/README.md

-Number Guessing Game - Pseudocode
+# Number Guessing Game - Pseudocode

+## Project Author - Ireti George
+## Peer Reviewer - Blessing Adeyemi

+## Description - A simple number guessing game where the program selects a number from 1-10 and player plays till the secret number is guessed.

 1. Start
 2. Generate a random number and store it in SECRET